 SEO (search engine optimization) is an important part of the work that goes into building a website.
-Just a single mistake could be detrimental to your traffic and rankings; so it’s important to know the do's and don'ts of the basic SEO rules.
+Just a single mistake could be detrimental to your traffic and rankings; so it’s important to know the do's and don'ts of the basic law firm SEO rules.
 Success doesn’t come easy in the SEO world; you have to work for it.
 So here are 8 mistakes you should try to avoid at all costs, to get going in the right direction.

 Leaving Title Tags Empty